jaguaryang/shared-element-transitions/README.md

 # Use

 Both routes use the SharedElement component and the id must to be the same.
-It can be a dynamic ID and supports asynchronous.
+It can be a dynamic id and supports asynchronous.

 ### React